avahahn/unit/cli/README.md

 and a CLI (`unitctl`) that exposes the functionality provided by the SDK.

 ## Installation and Use
-In order to build and use `unitctl` one needs a working installation of Cargo.
+In order to build and use `unitctl` one needs a working installation of Maven and Cargo.
 It is recommended to procure Cargo with Rustup.
 Rustup is packaged for use in many systems, but you can also find it at its [Official Site](https://rustup.rs/).

 With a working installation of Cargo it is advised to build unitctl with the